Saturday, August 31, 2024

 The main event today was a quick trip to Fred Meyer for some DEF and some more stuff to squeeze into the freezer.
 The plan was to visit the Kenai National Wildlife Museum and hike around the area.
 They managed to spend about an hour there, but it was raining too hard to hike.
 This was a grizzly bear at the museum

-Maybe you’d like to learn some facts about we about Alaska.
+Maybe you’d like to learn some facts about Alaska.
 The state of Alaska is 665,384 square miles, the size of Texas, California, and Montana combined.
 Just 1/20 of 1 percent of the land is inhabited, the rest is untouched wilderness.
 One half of the state’s population lives in the Anchorage area.

 Tonight’s cocktail is the Black Swan.